Prime-Friendly-Wager/Friendly-Wager/README.md

 * Express
 * PostgreSQL
 * NFL API
-* Sports Betting Odds API
+* the Odds API

 (A full list of dependencies can be found in package.json)

 ## Acknowledgements

 * First off, our team would like to thank Paul Kelley, our client.
-He is the one who came up with the idea for 'Friendly Wager' and inspired us to impliment features that surpass any other sports betting app out there.
+He is the one who came up with the idea for 'Friendly Wager' and inspired us to implement features that surpass any other sports betting app out there.
 * We Would also like to thank [Prime Digital Academy](https://www.primeacademy.io) for connecting us with Paul Kelley and preparing us technically to create 'Friendly Wager'
 * Last and definitely not least, we'd like to thank our cohort Rabin for being the most supportive group we could've imagined.
 And a HUGE shoutout to our instructors, Dane Smith and Kris Szafranski for teaching us how to code.